 Notion is one of the best and most flexible personal knowledge management systems on the market.
 Yet, this flexibility is its greatest weakness.
-Without a consistent framework of organization, which I will discuss, you will waste time creating one which already exists.
-I will cover how I use Notion using a structured approach.
-This same approach applies to other tools.
-The reason I am writing this today is that Notion features a free plan making it easy to start your system today.
+Without a consistent organizational framework, you will waste time creating one which already exists.
+Notion offers a free plan making it easy to start your system today.
 I recommend taking Notion for a spin if you do not already have a knowledge management system.

 Do you have many projects in your life?
-Do you need to keep a lot of broad information nearby but there is not always one great place to put that information?
-Do you wish you could pull related information together but it lives in too many different systems to be valuable or usable?
-Well, Notion can help with this and it all relies on the usage of Notion’s databases to help you stay consistent.
-If you prefer a video you can watch this explainer.
-I use this system to find material I read and now I can create new content easily.
-In the past I thought I could simply remember everything and search for it but my brain, time, and the overwhelming amount of day to day noise proves it is impossible without a system.
+Do you need to keep a lot of broad information nearby?
+Information sprawling across various tools and systems?
+Do you wish you could pull related data together?
+Does it seem like it requires too much effort to get organized?
+Well, Notion can help with this.
+This organization relies on the usage of Notion’s databases to help you stay consistent.
+I use this system to find the material I read.
+Now I can create new content via my habits of reading and processing information.
+In the past, I was under the illusion I could remember everything and search for it.
+The overwhelming amount of day-to-day noise proves it is impossible to retain my learnings without a system.

 I love learning and what I lacked was a consistent system to remember and reflect on materials I learned.
-Through school and university I completed assignments but I never built the habit of keeping my knowledge base around.
-Until, recently when I switched from doing the work to crafting the work that I realized I needed to invest in a system but I did not have a name for it.
+Through school and university, I completed assignments.
+I never built the habit of keeping my knowledge base around.
+When my work changed from individual contribution to shaping work for others, I realized I needed a system.
 That is when I stumbled upon Tiago Forte on the Keep Productive Youtube Channel.
-At that moment I realized I was not searching for a new technology tool but a framework of thinking and managing my knowledge using technology.
-What excites me is the continual crafting and creation of new information products for others and seeing myself apply new ideas more often and more effectively than ever before due to this consistent framework.
+At that moment, I realized I was not searching for a new technology tool but a framework of thinking and managing my knowledge using technology.
+What excites me is the continual crafting and creation of new information products for others.
+Seeing myself apply new ideas more often and more effectively than ever before due to this consistent framework.

 Tiago Forte, a productivity expert, recommends the PARA framework, Projects, Areas, Resources, and Archives system of organization.
-In Notion, these work best as databases so that you can pull in each individual project, area, or resource onto another page as you like.
-This enables you to bring in the data you need anywhere.
-If you keep one of these sections as a page with nested pages it becomes harder to link.
-The best example is the use of a dashboard page that links out to other pages or features a toggle to expose the data you need to see.
+In Notion, these work best as databases so that you can pull in each project, area, or resource onto another page as you like.
+Databases enable you to bring in the data you need anywhere.
+If you keep one of these sections as a page with nested Notion pages, it becomes harder to link.
+The best example is the dashboard page that links out to other pages or features a toggle to expose the data you need to see.
 Notion makes it easy to display on a page only the information that matters to you based on the context YOU designed.

 The key to notion usage is showing and displaying the data you need based on the context you need it in.